Catalyst: A Rogue One Novel

 Star Wars: Catalyst: A Rogue One Novel is a science-fiction novel written by James Luceno that was published on November 15, 2016.
-It is set in the Star Wars universe and takes place in the time period from the Clone Wars to a couple years after Revenge of the Sith, serving as a prelude to the 2016 film Rogue One: A Star Wars Story.
+It is set in the Star Wars universe and takes place in the time period from the Clone Wars to a couple years after Revenge of the Sith, serving as a prelude to the 2016 film Rogue One: A Star Wars Story, alongside the 2017 novel Rebel Rising.
 It relates the story of the Galactic Republic's and later the Galactic Empire's project to develop its superweapon, the Death Star.
 The novel serves to create a backstory both to Rogue One and the original Star Wars (1977).

 Catalyst was announced in July 2016 at the Star Wars Celebration Europe event in London during a Star Wars Publishing panel session.

 Plot

 During the Clone Wars, the Galactic Republic begins working on a moon-sized battle station based on a Separatist design, hoping to complete its construction before the Separatists potentially finish their own station.
 However, the Republic finds that building the primary weapon of the station will entail a breakthrough in energy enhancement.
 Lieutenant Commander Orson Krennic offers to recruit one of the finest scientists in the galaxy, an energy scientist named Galen Erso, to provide the breakthrough.
 Krennic has a personal connection with Erso, becoming friends while studying at the same university.

 Meanwhile, Erso, a neutralist, is working on the planet Vallt doing energy research for Zerpen Industries, when the planetary government is overthrown in a coup sympathetic to the Separatists.
 Galen is imprisoned in a bid to force his loyalty to the Separatists.
 His pregnant wife Lyra is also imprisoned and gives birth to a daughter, Jyn.

 Galen, Lyra and Jyn are rescued by Krennic, masquerading as a Zerpen representative, making an exchange for the Ersos.
 Safely off-planet, Krennic reveals he is working for the Republic, and a Republic battleship destroys the government complex of Vallt while Krennic and the Ersos watch.
 On Coruscant, Krennic and other members of the military work to subtly persuade Galen to join the battle station project under construction in orbit around the planet of Geonosis.

 Krennic finds a non-research position for Galen at Helical HyperCom on the planet Lokori.
 Galen and his family move to Lokori, which comes under regular Separatist attack.
 At the end of a major offensive which has very nearly conquered Lokori, the attack is suspended.
 It is learned that the Clone Wars are over, the Republic has become an Empire, the Separatist leadership was killed and the Jedi Order destroyed.
 The Ersos move back to Coruscant, where Krennic has set up the Project Celestial Power project for Galen to continue his energy research with kyber crystals, ostensibly to provide power sources to Empire worlds, but secretly a cover project for the weapon construction of the battle station, which continues to be constructed, despite the war being over.